karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserGroupApi/deleteUserGroupByName.md

-UserGroupApi::deleteUserGroupByName — Deletes the userGroup identified by the given name.
+UserGroupApi::deleteUserGroupByName — Deletes the user group identified by the given name.